 There are two main stages of change:

-The Open Sky Family Services Team offers a comprehensive range of family services to parents and other family members.
-They are each designed to help parents and students develop and utilize tools to better care for themselves (Taren, Creswell & Gianaros, 2013), to understand and take steps toward differentiating (Kerr & Bowen, 1988), to restructure their family in a healthy way (Minuchin, 1967), and to re-write unhealthy individual and family narratives (White & Epston, 1989).
-Our Family Services include Parent Coaching sessions, Genograms, Family Assessments, Wellness Weekends, Family Quests, Parent Support Calls, and Graduation.
+The Open Sky Family Services Team offers a comprehensive range of services to parents and other family members.
+These services are each designed to help parents and students develop and utilize tools to better care for themselves (Taren, Creswell & Gianaros, 2013), to understand and take steps toward differentiating (Kerr & Bowen, 1988), to restructure their family in a healthy way (Minuchin, 1967), and to re-write unhealthy individual and family narratives (White & Epston, 1989).
+Open Sky’s Family Services include: Parent Coaching sessions, Wellness Weekends, the Family Quests™ experience, Parent Support Calls, Transition Support, and Graduation.

 Why is this?
 Open Sky has heeded Burg’s advice quoted near the beginning of this article.
 We have introduced theoretically driven programming that provides families the opportunity to change the structure and organization of their family system.
 The common thread in each of these Open Sky services is their design based on clinical theory (Family Systems Theory, Structural Family Therapy, Narrative Therapy, Internal Family Systems Theory, Reality Therapy).
-Like Burg, I believe that services added without true clinical and theoretical intention, while perhaps helpful initially, are rarely creating experiences for the family to go beyond first-order change.
-Our approach at Open Sky helps families and students achieve and sustain their long-term goals.
+Like Burg, Open Sky’s Clinical Team believes that services added without true clinical and theoretical intention, while perhaps helpful initially, are rarely creating experiences for the family to go beyond first-order change.
+Our family systems therapy approach at Open Sky helps families and students achieve and sustain their long-term goals.

 Burg, J. E. (2001).
 Emerging issues in therapeutic adventure with families.
 Journal of Experiential Education, 24(2), 118-122.